bullenweg/bullenweg.github.io/README.md

   * [Acquires thesis.com to spite WordPress theme developer](#acquires-thesiscom-to-spite-wordpress-theme-developer)
 * [2010-09-13](#2010-09-13)
   * [Community blog wordpress™ wank publishes prescient post warning Matt's behaviour](#community-blog-wordpress-wank-publishes-prescient-post-warning-matts-behaviour)

+### 2024-10-21

+#### Matt announces acquisition of Bullenweg.com

+SAN FRANCISCO, California, Oct.
+21, 2024 /BSNewswire/ -- Matthew Charles Mullenweg announces acquisition of Bullenweg.com to his employees at Automattic.
+Matthew had the following to say:

+> As a person with no grasp on what is true and what is not true, I am proud to announce the acquisition of Bullenweg.com.
+Bullenweg.com continues to be the best-organized source of everything going on.
+Bullenweg.com is doing important work because it is hard for any one person to keep up with all of my lies.
+I am optimistic that my announcement will suppress leaking from within Automattic to the website.*

+Bullenweg founder B. Ullenweg, Esq. added:

+> Unfortunately, Matt's announcements about this acquisition has as much integrity as the rest of his claims.
+We hope that Matt reconsiders whether now is the time to further undermine his integrity by making false claims about his ownership over this website.
+We welcome a sincere attempt from Matt to acquire Bullenweg.com.

+About Bullenweg.com:

+Bullenweg.com is the leading independent source of information on the behavior of Matthew Charles Mullenweg.

+<sup>* Not an actual quote from Matthew Mullenweg.</sup>

 ### 2024-10-20